Whatsapp Icon

 A Cancer Conqueror

 I call myself a Cancer Conqueror, not a survivor.
-I have experience as both a social worker and teacher in various schools.
+I have experience as both a social worker and a teacher in various schools.
 I started the Apollo Cancer Support Group on 8 March 2014, on Women's International Day.
-Since 26 October 2015, I have been counseling patients affected by cancer and their family members and caregivers.
-During the pandemic, I have been counseling through my residence, phone and zoom meetings, and I have been giving the session worldwide.
-I have also written a book named "I inspire", narrating about the ten treasures I found in life.
-I have learned how to face my adversities and overcome them and conquer them throughout my life.
+Since 26 October 2015, I have been counselling patients affected by cancer and their family members and caregivers.
+During the pandemic, I have been counselling through my residence, phone and Zoom meetings, and I have been giving sessions worldwide.
+I have also written a book named "I Inspire", narrating about the ten treasures I found in life.
+I have learned how to face my adversities overcome them and conquer them throughout my life.

 Diagnosis / Detection

-I was very slimline, very athletic, and have been in NCC, so I think this physical activity during my childhood and later years have helped me through a lot.
+I was very slim, very athletic, and have been in NCC, so I think this physical activity during my childhood and later years has helped me through a lot.

 In February 1998, I was diagnosed with breast cancer in the left breast and then, in November 2004, in the right breast.